tbonnair/academic-online-cv/content/publication/shape-and-connectivity-of-groups-and-clusters-effect-of-the-dynamical-state-and-accretion-history/index.md

   effect of the dynamical state and the formation history on both the morphology and local connectivity of about 2400 groups and clusters of galaxies from the large hydrodynamical simulation IllustrisTNG at z = 0.
-We find that the mass of groups and clusters mainly affects the geometry of the matter distribution:
+We find that the mass of groups and clusters mainly affects the geometry of the matter distribution":"
   Massive halos are significantly more elliptical and are more strongly connected to the cosmic web than low-mass halos.
 Beyond the mass-driven effect, ellipticity and connectivity are correlated and are imprints of the